pedrolucas7i/myAI/README.md

 # myAI
- An Alexa o Jarvis in python with Portuguese language for Linux
+ An Alexa or Jarvis in python with Portuguese language for Linux